paulkim26/linux-nas-backup/README.md

 printf "To: @domain.comnFrom: @gmail.comnSubject: Email Test Using MSMTPnnHello there.
 This is email test from MSMTP." | msmtp recipient@domain.com
 ```

-Send a complete email from a saved text file.
+Send a complete email from a saved text file:
 ```
 cat email.txt | msmtp -a default recipient@domain.com
 ```